KoenZomers/TadoApi/README.md

 With this API at its current state you can:

-- Authenticate to the Tadi v2 API
+- Authenticate to the Tado v2 API
 - Retrieve information about the currently logged on user
 - Retrieve information about all configured zones in your house
 - Retrieve information about all registered Tado devices in your house